 - Add the pieces of bacon to the hot pan and cook, stirring frequently, until crisp.
 Use a slotted spoon to remove the bacon from the pan to the same plate or bowl as the Italian sausage.

 - Remove all but 1 tablespoon of fat from the pan.
 Turn the heat down to medium and add the chopped onion.
 Cook, stirring frequently, until soft and translucent, about 5 minutes.
 Add the garlic, red pepper flakes, thyme, sugar, salt, and pepper to the onions and cook, stirring constantly, for 1 minute longer.

 - Add the wine, turn the heat to high, and use a wooden spoon to scrape any bits and pieces from the bottom of the pan.
 Boil for 3-4 minutes to reduce.
 Add the chicken broth and bring back to a boil.

 - Put the bacon and sausage back into the pan.
 Add the potatoes and cook until tender, about 10-15 minutes.
 Add the kale and cook for about 1 minute, until wilted.

 This recipe makes quite a bit of soup.
 Leftovers reheat beautifully and might even be better the second and third day.
-Stir in the refrigerator for up to 5 days.
+Store in a covered container in the refrigerator for up to 5 days.